-Court system and litigation venues explained
+Court system and litigation venues

-Under the previous Law 4072/2012, a bifurcated system existed in Greece.
+Under the previous Law No. 4072/2012, a bifurcated system existed in Greece.
 The Trademark Office and the administrative courts were exclusively competent for all matters related to the existence and cancellation of marks (including oppositions and invalidity actions) and the civil courts were exclusively competent for infringement matters.
-Pursuant to the new Law 4679/2020, civil courts have acquired jurisdiction for examining the validity of national trademarks.
+Pursuant to the new Law No. 4679/2020, civil courts have acquired jurisdiction for examining the validity of national trademarks.
 More specifically, the Administrative Trademarks Committee remains competent to hear both oppositions and invalidity or revocation actions.
-However, the decisions of the committee are subject to appeal before administrative courts in regard to oppositions and - under the new law - civil courts in regard to revocation and invalidity actions.
-The competence regarding disputes concerning invalidity or revocation actions is transferred from the administrative courts to the civil courts for both separate invalidity or revocation actions at second instance and for counterclaims of the defendant in trademark infringement proceedings concerning revocation or invalidity.
+However, the decisions of the committee are subject to appeal before administrative courts regarding oppositions and - under the new law - civil courts regarding revocation and invalidity actions.
+Competence regarding disputes concerning invalidity or revocation actions is transferred from the administrative courts to the civil courts for both separate invalidity or revocation actions at second instance and for counterclaims of the defendant in trademark infringement proceedings concerning revocation or invalidity.

-The civil court system consists of the first-instance civil courts (in various cities around Greece), the civil courts of appeal (mainly in Athens, Piraeus, Thessaloniki, Larissa, Patra and Herakleion) and the Supreme Court (Areios Pagos).
-The administrative court system consists of the First-Instance Administrative Court, the Administrative Court of Appeal and the Administrative Supreme Court.
-Both the the Administrative and Civil Supreme Court are based in Athens.
-All administrative judicial proceedings also take place in Athens.
+The civil court system consists of the first instance civil courts, the civil courts of appeal and the Supreme Court.
+The administrative court system consists of the First Instance Administrative Court, the Administrative Court of Appeal and the Administrative Supreme Court.
 In Greece, most cases are appealed at second instance on matters of fact and law.
 Several appeal rulings are also challenged before the Supreme Court on matters of law.

 Disputes arising from the infringement of EU trademarks are brought before the exclusively competent special departments within the courts of Athens and Thessaloniki.
 It is standard in trademark infringement disputes to combine trademark infringement claims with unfair competition and tort claims.
-If claims are based on trademark infringement they may be brought before a single-member court.
+If claims are based on trademark infringement, they may be brought before a single-member court.
 If combined with unfair competition, they will be brought before a multi-member court.

-According to the Civil Procedure Code, after filing the lawsuit the parties must submit their pleadings and evidence supporting their arguments within 100 days (or 130 days for parties residing abroad).
+According to the CPC, after filing the lawsuit, the parties must submit their pleadings and evidence supporting their arguments within 100 days (or 130 days for parties residing abroad).
 Witness affidavits should also be produced.
 The plaintiff must serve the lawsuit to the defendant within 30 days (or 60 days if the defendant resides abroad or the defendant's address is unknown).
-Rebutting of the other side's arguments will be submitted in writing within 15 days of the expiry of the 100 (or 130) day period.
+Rebuttals of the other side's arguments will be submitted in writing within 15 days of the expiry of the 100 (or 130) day period.
 When the file closes, a hearing date is set.
 Following a typical hearing - where only in exceptional circumstances will a witness examination take place - a ruling is rendered within a few months.